 Setswana

-About 8% of South Africa’s population speaks Setswana as their primary language, and over half of them live in the Northwest, with most of the others living in Gauteng and the Northern Cape.
-Setswana is also a national language in Botswana, with about 70% of Botswana’s population speaking it.
+Approximately 8% of South Africa’s population uses Setswana as their first language.
+The majority of these speakers reside in the North West province, though significant numbers are also found in Gauteng and the Northern Cape.
+In addition, Setswana holds the status of a national language in Botswana, where around 70% of the population speaks it.

-Although there is some debate on the topic, Setswana is thought to be the first written Sotho language.
-The first known published book in Setswana was by Heinrich Lictenstein called “Upon the Language of the Beetjuana,” in 1806.
-Though there may have been other written forms prior to this book, this is the first that was published.
+While there is some contention, Setswana is often regarded as the earliest Sotho language to be written down.
+The earliest documented publication in Setswana is believed to be Heinrich Lichtenstein’s “Upon the Language of the Beetjuana,” released in 1806.
+Although there might have been earlier written materials, this publication is noted as the first to be officially published.

 siSwati